Withdrawing or Dropping Courses

 - The student must notify the lender of any occurrence which may affect eligibility for a deferment of repayment.

-- It is the student's responsibility to return his/her signed award letter to the Financial Aid Office or accept aid through the TWU Pioneer Portal within 14 days of its issuance.
+- It is the student's responsibility to sign and acknowledge that they have read their financial aid award offer in Self Service (through the Pioneer Portal) within 14 days of its issuance.